johnmerga/GoCrudChallange/README.md

 ## Details:

-1. The task must be solved using only Go, or Go related framework
+1. The task must be solved using only Go,and Go related framework provided packages in go.mod
 2. API path `/person`:
     * **GET** `/person` or `/person/${personId}` should return all persons or person with corresponding `personId`
     * **POST** `/person` is used to create record about new person and store it in database